Frequently Asked Questions About Atlantic Cape Adjunct Teaching

 How do I apply to become an adjunct instructor?

 Send a letter of inquiry and a resume to Human Resources.
 The letter should indicate your days and hours of availability to teach and your campus location preference from among Mays Landing, Atlantic City and Cape May Court House.
 You might also list courses you have taught or feel qualified to teach.
-You may also wish to express an interest in teaching short-term non-credit or Continuing Education courses and seminars.
+You may also wish to express an interest in teaching short-term non-credit or Workforce Development courses and seminars.

 What is the hiring process?